ineffectivecoder/credgoblin/README.md

 - **Relay** to AD Certificate Services (ADCS) for ESC8 certificate abuse
 - **Export** credentials in formats compatible with Hashcat and PKINITtools

+## Experimental

+Many hours of development went into building Credgoblin.
+This tool is still experimental and may contain bugs or incomplete features.

+I spent a lot of time fighting with Sonnet 4.5(AI) to get the NTLM relay and Shadow Credentials functionality working correctly.

 ## Features

 | Category | Feature | Description |